Lynnmich/alx-system_engineering-devops/README.md

-**# ALX System Engineering & DevOps Projects Overview**
+# ALX System Engineering & DevOps Projects Overview

-### This repository encompassed a comprehensive collection of projects focused on system engineering and DevOps.
+### This repository encompasses a comprehensive collection of projects focused on system engineering and DevOps.
 Each project explored a specific aspect of these fields, providing valuable insights and hands-on experience.
 Here's a brief summary of the projects:

 **Shell Basics:** Introduced fundamental shell concepts and commands.